rsonger/software-engineering-lab/_posts/2025-06-11-parametric_geometry.md

 A plane is the simplest parametric object.
 Its function directly maps $u$ and $v$ values to $x$ and $y$ coordinates as in $S(u,v) = (u,v,0)$.
-When rendered, it looks just like a `RectangleGeometry` instance, except it is divided into a number of smaller rectangles defined by the resolutions of $u$ and $v$.
+When rendered, it looks just like a `RectangleGeometry` instance, except it is tiled with a number of smaller rectangles defined by the resolutions of $u$ and $v$.

 Let's create a `PlaneGeometry` class that renders a plane with its center at the origin.
 We will refer to the range of $u$ as the width and the range of $v$ as the height so it is easier to imagine.